durga541/Spam-Non-spam-Detection/README.md

 # Spam-Non-spam-Detection
-Model classifies whether an email is spam or not based on the keyword predictors
+Model classifies whether an email is spam or not based on the keyword predictors using Linear Discriminant Analysis.